 Deploy the container group with the az container create command, specifying the YAML file name for the

-Once the deployment has completed, run the az container show command to display its status:
+Once the deployment completes, run the az container show command to display its status.
+Sample output:

 Clean up resources